-We stage an adventurous programme of exhibitions, events and education workshops, telling stories of movement to and from Britain at our new museum, situated within The Workshop, an exciting temporary arts and community space just off Albert Embankment.
+We stage an adventurous programme of exhibitions, events and education workshops, telling stories of movement to and from Britain at our museum, situated within The Workshop, an exciting temporary arts and community space just off Albert Embankment.

 We stage a varied programme of events.
 Please view our events page for more information on what’s coming up.

 Please note that there is no step-free access to our first-floor exhibition spaces at this venue.
 We do offer step-free access for events held in The Workshop’s Engine Hall and Community Space on the ground floor.
 See exhibition and event listings for more information.